womenbuildweb3/30daysofweb3.xyz/curriculum/es/7-finishing-touches/0-rsvp-to-events.md

-# RSVP To An Event
+# RSVP To An Event ESPANOL

 We want users to also be able to RSVP to an event on the event details page.